Bad Schema Is the Most Expensive Mistake in SaaS

 Schema design and migration plan (week 2)

-Normalised relational schema in PostgreSQL by default, indexed for the queries you actually run.
-If you are migrating from MongoDB, MySQL, or a spreadsheet, we publish the migration script and rollback plan.
+Normalised relational schema in PostgreSQL by default — or a document model in MongoDB where the access pattern truly justifies it — indexed for the queries you actually run.
+If you are migrating from MySQL, MongoDB, or a spreadsheet, we publish the migration script and rollback plan.

 Performance baseline and query optimisation (weeks 3–4)